 2. Digital Water Meter Trial

-Water meters will be upgraded with new technology over a month from August 2019.
+Water meters are being upgraded with new technology during August and September 2019.

 3. Replacing the water meter

 Our contractor will replace your existing water meter with a digital water meter.
 This will take about 10-15 minutes to do, during which time the property’s water supply may be temporarily shut off.
 You don’t need to be home.

 The digital water meter sends your property’s daily water use data back to Yarra Valley Water.